 As an aid in developing specific training to support a HACCP plan, working instructions and procedures should be developed which define the tasks of the operating personnel to be stationed at each Critical Control Point.

-Cooperation between primary producer, industry, trade groups, consumer organisations, and responsible authorities is vitally important.
+Cooperation between primary producer, industry, trade groups, consumer organizations, and responsible authorities is vitally important.
 Opportunities should be provided for the joint training of industry and competent authorities to encourage and maintain a continuous dialogue and create a climate of understanding in the practical application of HACCP.